 Old School Wisdom Of The Program

-- Drinking plenty of water: water helps lose fat by aiding the liver and the kidney diuresis.
-Steve recommends at least 12 ounces per day.
-Too little water places a stress on the liver and its ability to burn fat.
+4 – Drinking plenty of water: Steve recommends at least 12 ounces per day.
+Water helps lose fat by aiding the liver and kidney diuresis.
+Too little water places stress on the liver and its ability to burn fat.

-- Training less but harder.
-This is what the F4X program is mostly about.
-4 specific exercises implemented is short sessions the old school way.
-This approach is not just more effective but also time saving, allowing for a better balance in life, more social life and more freedom.
+5 – Training less but harder.
+The F4X program is mostly about 4 specific exercises implemented in short sessions the old school way.

 About Steve And Becky Holman